Aaron Berry

-Aaron Douglas Berry, Jr. (born June 25, 1988) is an American football cornerback who is currently a free agent.
+Aaron Douglas Berry Jr. (born June 25, 1988) is an American former professional football cornerback.
 He played college football at Pittsburgh.
 He was signed by the Detroit Lions as an undrafted free agent in 2010.
-Berry has also been a member of the New York Jets and the Cleveland Browns of the NFL and the Toronto Argonauts and the Hamilton Tiger-Cats of the CFL.
+Berry was also a member of the New York Jets and Cleveland Browns of the NFL and the Toronto Argonauts and Hamilton Tiger-Cats of the Canadian Football League (CFL).

 College career

 Berry's career at the University of Pittsburgh began in 2006 as a key contributor on special teams as well as a reserve cornerback.
 He played in all 12 games and recorded his first two tackles and two pass breakups in a game against UCF.